 Major changes to a prescription

-If the prescription requires significant alterations or multiple changes, the patient will need to get a new prescription or an annotated prescription signed by the prescriber before you can supply and claim the item.
+If the prescription needs major or multiple changes, the patient will need to get a new prescription or an annotated prescription signed by the prescriber before you can supply and claim the item.

 Changing an authority prescription

-To change an authority prescription, you must contact the prescriber and annotate the prescription as above.
+To change an authority prescription, you must contact the prescriber and they must annotate the prescription and initial the annotations.
 The prescriber must also contact the PBS authority line or go online to update the PBS authority approval record.

-If the prescriber does not contact the PBS authority line, we will reject the claim.
+If the prescriber doesn’t contact the PBS authority line, we’ll reject the claim.

 Read more about PBS authorities.

-- changes were made to prescriptions for Schedule 8, Controlled Drugs items
+- alterations to prescriptions for Schedule 8, Controlled Drugs items

 You can only change the repeat form to correct a previous pharmacist's dispensing error to make it consistent with the prescriber's original prescription.